magomimmo/modern-cljs/doc/tutorial-01.md

   :dependencies [[org.clojure/clojure "1.5.1"]])
 ```

-And here is the updated version where we added added the
+And here is the updated version where we added the `lein-cljsbuild`
-`lein-cljsbuild` plugin, the `:cljsbuild` and the `:source-paths`
+plugin, the `:cljsbuild` and the `:source-paths` configurations
-configurations

 ```clojure
 (defproject modern-cljs "0.1.0-SNAPSHOT"